kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git config --global user.email "your GitHub account mail ID"
 ```
-## How to cache your login credentials in Git:
+## :beginner: How to cache your login credentials in Git:

 You can store login credentials in the cache so you don't have to type them in each time.
 Just use this command: